Australian Maritime Safety Authority

-Organised sea rescue in Australia was well established during the Second World War.
-Precursor international arrangements also included usage of a range of warning and communication systems.

-AMSA is funded largely through levies on the shipping industry.
-In the 2010-2011 financial year, AMSA recorded expenses of just over $146 million, with revenue at just under $159 million, creating a surplus of more than $10 million.
+AMSA is funded largely through levies and cost recovery measures on the shipping industry, however since 2010-11 financial year levies income has decreased by just under $14 million.
+Due to this and other factors, in the 2023-24 financial year, AMSA recorded expenses of just over $263 million, with revenue at just under $255 million, creating a deficit of more than $7.8 million.

 Functions

 Marine safety activities of AMSA include: